CENTEGIX | Education

 Funding for School Safety Solutions

 To comply with Alyssa’s Law, state governments have made grant money available to school districts.
-Texas, Florida, and New Jersey have allocated many millions of dollars to ensure their schools achieve compliance.
 Funding requirements and resources vary by state.

 On the federal level, the U.S. Department of Justice’s School Violence Prevention Program provides funding for school safety solutions.
-The 2023 application deadline passed in May, but districts can anticipate that more funds will be available for 2024.
 The same is true of the Bureau of Justice Assistance’s STOP School Violence Grant Program, which can be used to implement training, purchase technological safety solutions, and execute school safety strategies.

 Funds have been used to upgrade school safety features, including but not limited to: